wzWang1991/TCP-Protocol-implementation/README.md

 - Head:

 	Alough the window size is used for solving congestion, I used it here to transmit the window size from sender to receiver.
-By doing this, we don't need to pass a window size parameter to receiver to implement accumulate ACK.
+By doing this, we don't need to pass a window size parameter to receiver to implement buffer packet.

 - FIN: